I was born back in 1951 in Southampton, and went to school in various places, the last being Battisbough Hse, nr Plymouth.

 We have two sons Nigel and Keith and we lived in Swindon for many years, then moved to near Stroud for a year, and then moved

 up to Telford in Shropshire where we live now.
-Keith lives in the Telford area and Nigel and his family in SE Essex.
+Keith lives in Shrewsbury, Shropshire and Nigel and his family in SE Essex.

 I used to enjoy hill walking and some climbing, as well as some mountain biking, however my balance is so poor now I need the whole